 Where the film scores is in the faultless performances of the cast.

 Nelisse is perfect as the German Anne of Green Gables, bringing late-in-life joy and worry to her foster parents Hans and Rose Hubermann (Rush and Watson, previously a married couple in The Life and Death of Peter Sellers).

 Ben Schnetzer, who crashed off weight for the role, brings a desperate humanity to Max, the Jewish refugee fleeing Kristallnacht and hiding in the Hubermann's basement.

 But, the real discovery is Nico Liersch as Rudy, matching Nelisse for charm and mischief as Liesel's Jesse Owens adoring paramour and confidant.

 Percival matches moments of wonder (Hans introducing the illiterate Liesel to the joy of reading, a cellar-bound snowball fight) with effectively staged set-pieces (a Nazi book burning, a school song whose words suddenly turn hateful), illustrating how optimism is essential in the most poisonous of surroundings.

 Bringing this qualified idealism to crooked-grinned, bittersweet life is Rush's Hans, a man quietly outcast by acquaintances for not joining the Party and whose remorse at an act of quick, but dangerous heroism captures ever-present fear in a fascist state.

-But, while an accessible entry point to WW2 for younger viewers and never less than watchable for adult audiences, this is ultimately too 'Oscar showreel'-polished for its own good.
+Perhaps a tad tidy and light given the subject matter, but an accessible entry point to WW2 for younger viewers and never less than watchable for adults.